24 September 2024

 Not wise to mix species

-If you want to have fun, don’t mix species.
-I do not wish to offend but I am soooo glad that I ended up on private tours.
+If you want fun, don’t mix species.
+I do not wish to offend but I am soooo glad I found myself on private tours.
 I had not intended this but at Iguaçu and Pantanal, I enjoyed private tours.
 The attention and service were amazing.
 I learned so much more than had I been with others.

 Also, observing other groups, it would have been AWFUL to be on safari with a birder or long-lense photographer.
 I can take a perfectly fine shot of that caiman or bird in seconds.
 To have waited at every bird sighting, every photo shoot, would have been excruciatingly painful.
 Sorry birders: pretty bird, take a shot, move on.
 Same for people lugging pounds of lenses and the souls who sit in the heat for an hour waiting for some “perfect shot.”
 I don’t pack that much weight even when I am traveling for a month!